 Potential tenants are looking for rental properties they’ll feel safe and secure in.
 Luckily, there are simple ways you can improve your property’s privacy and security through strategic renovations.

-By repairing broken locks, improving outdoor lighting and adding secure gates and fencing, you can increase the appeal of your property to secure a tenant sooner and ensure stable, consistent rental returns.
+By repairing broken locks, improving outdoor lighting and adding secure gates and fencing, and also implementing security technologies such as NVR security cameras, you can increase the appeal of your property to secure a tenant sooner and ensure stable, consistent rental returns.
 Plus, adding screening hedges and lush plants will improve the privacy of your property to increase demand for your rental property.

 To put this into numbers, here’s how much some of these simple improvements could costs: